-Examines the nature of the administrative state and the public policy process.
-Considers the political principles, interests, and empirical evidence behind differing policy positions and evaluates their impact.
-Readings may be from public policy advocates, politicians, commentators and scholars.
+This course examines the nature of the administrative state and the public policy process, and considers the political principles, interests, and empirical evidence behind differing policy positions.
+Readings might be from social theorists, public policy advocates, politicians, commentators and scholars.
 Offered spring semester.
 Three credits.